byme8/Apparatus.AOT.Reflection/Readme.md

 # AOT.Reflection is faster reflection powered via Source Generators

-The goal of this library to create a subset of reflection that will be a really fast one.
+The goal of this library is to create a subset of reflection that will be faster than the default one and will not break at the platforms with the AOT compilation support.
 The source generators will help us with that.

 # How to use

-To make it work you will need to install a nuget package ``` Apparatus.AOT.Reflection ```:
+To make it work you will need to install a NuGet package ``` Apparatus.AOT.Reflection ```:

 ```
 dotnet add package Apparatus.AOT.Reflection